-- Make sure your pie is completely cooled to room temperature and then refrigerated
+- Make sure your pie is completely cooled to room temperature and then refrigerated.

-- Cover the custard surface with plastic wrap
+- Cover the custard surface with plastic wrap.

-- Wrap the entire pie in aluminum foil, as airtight as possible
+- Wrap the entire pie in aluminum foil, as airtight as possible.

-- Stick a label on it with the date – 3 months is the absolute longest you’ll want to keep your pie frozen
+- Stick a label on it with the date – 3 months is the absolute longest you’ll want to keep your pie frozen.

-- Make sure you don’t put anything on it to avoid crushing and caving
+- Make sure you don’t put anything on it to avoid crushing and caving.

-When you’re in a mood to bake, you can create and bake your pie crust and make your buttermilk custard filling.
+When you’re in the mood to bake, you can create and bake your pie crust and make your buttermilk custard filling.
 But if you’re not planning on eating the pie just yet, don’t put the filling in the pie.

 Instead, freeze each component separately so that, when you are ready to eat the pie, you can carefully re-establish your buttermilk custard filling before putting it in the pie and baking it just like fresh.